saifalfalah/react-handbook/content/javascript-promises/index.md

 ### Which JS API use promises?

-In addition to your own code and libraries code, promises are used by standard modern Web APIs such as:
+In addition to your own code and library code, promises are used by standard modern Web APIs such as:

 - the Battery API
 - the [Fetch API](https://flaviocopes.com/fetch-api/)